josh-works/josh-works.github.io/_posts/2022-08-11-quotes-from-complex-ptsd.md

 #### Footnotes

-[^spankings]: I was spanked extensively; for a long time I didn't consider this hitting and physical abuse.
+[^spankings]: I was spanked extensively; for a long time I didn't consider this "hitting", though it was a form of physical abuse.
 That is no longer my view.
 To clarify, though, I have long labelled spanking as 'simple punitive/retalitory violence', despicable, unfit behavior for one who claims to love another or him/herself.
-As  it is violence, it's nothing I would ever do to someone I loved.
+As it is with any act of violence, it's nothing I would ever do to someone I loved, at least not without apologizing and repairing the damage my violence would do to the relationship.
 I now _do_ label spanking as hitting, though the emotional impact still isn't the same for me as what I imagine it might be if the violence looked like my parent(s) hitting me in the face.